Arthur J. Cramp: Career

 Cramp taught science at the high school level in Milwaukee, Wisconsin and at the Seminary and the Maryville, Missouri high school.
 He also worked at the Wisconsin Industrial School for Boys, a reformatory high school in Waukesha, Wisconsin before entering medical school.
 While at the Wisconsin College of Physicians and Surgeons, Cramp worked as an assistant in chemistry.

 Cramp joined the American Medical Association staff in 1906 as an editorial assistant.
 He then became the Director for the newly-formed Propaganda for Reform Department.
 Cramp made it his mission to correspond with professionals and members of the public regarding medical treatments, products, and the business practices of individuals and companies involved in marketing them.
 His office also maintained a laboratory for testing various products.
 He wrote about many of these interactions and investigations in the Journal of the American Medical Association and Hygeia, a health magazine.

 By 1910, Cramp's "Fake File," listing "products, firms, and names of promoters", contained over 12,000 entries.
 He kept a "Testimonial File" for doctors who endorsed proprietary drugs through testimonials; over 13,000 American doctors and 3,000 foreign doctors.
 His office became a clearing house for information regarding untested and, sometimes, dangerous practices.
 His department was aware of the health risks, as well as the financial losses to consumers who were duped by fake medicine vendors.

 Cramp advocated truth in advertising, particularly for general consumption (patent) medicines containing "secret formulas," including alcohol.

 He and his office called for the standardization of medicines (ingredients and dosages) and educating the public on appropriate use.
 He wrote, "When the public is properly informed, so that it knows what preparations to call for in order to treat its simpler ailments, advertising of secret remedies will be entirely unnecessary."
 He considered the emotive nature of radio advertisements of quack medicine more harmful than newspaper advertisements.
 According to Cramp, unlike radio, newspapers had "developed standards of decency and censorship" when determining whether or not to run the advertisements.
-The Pure Food and Drugs Act of 1906, followed by the 1912 Sherley Amendment, was an attempt to address these issues.
+The Pure Food and Drug Act of 1906, followed by the 1912 Sherley Amendment, was an attempt to address these issues.
 However, Cramp warned that federal legislation attempting to address false advertising and interstate trafficking of products did not fully protect the public.

 In 1936, Cramp retired from the Bureau due to ill health, after suffering from a heart attack in 1934.
 Upon hearing of his retirement, the British Medical Journal published this statement: "The quack nostrum trade is international in its activities, and the British medical profession owes a great debt to Dr. Cramp for providing it with the information necessary for combating both home-produced and imported frauds.
 We can only state our thanks and express the hope that he will enjoy the leisure he has earned by his many years of strenuous combat."